Got A Business Valuation? Throw It Away. You Can Sell For A Lot More Than That Valuation!

 They are losing out on price in a big way.
 Why is this?

 Let's say a business owner has a price expectation of £2m.
-If he expects an all-cash deal he will attract only those buyers who have £2m+ in cash.
-However, if he is a bit flexible on payment terms he could attract a wider pool of buyers including those with perhaps just £1m or £1.5m.
+If this vendor expects an all-cash deal, it will attract only those buyers who have £2m+ in cash.
+However, if the vendor is a bit flexible on payment terms, it would attract a wider pool of buyers including those with perhaps just £1m or £1.5m.
 And these buyers understand that they need to pay a higher overall price to compete with the buyer who has £2m in cash!

 So a good negotiator would get them to commit to a price of, say, £2.5m with £1.5m in cash on the day of sale and the remaining £1m to be paid in installments over the course of 12 or 24 months.